gl-eb/generate-stickers-AveryL7871/README.md

 4. Follow the instructions that appear in the console.

 ## Changelog

+### v2.3 (2023-mm-dd)

+- Fix bug which caused empty lines in the sample names file to crash the script

 ### v2.2 (2021-04-15)
 - Fixed an issue where sample names longer than 20 characters would break the layout
 - Made further changes to case handling of user input and fixed samples names as well as file names being converted to lower case